radicallyopensecurity/password-training/README.md

 Note that any website using SSL certificate pinning will refuse to load if the target has visited it before.
 There will not even be any option to proceed past the certificate error.

 ### Practical demo with sslsplit
+**Note: Since writing this guide, wordpress.com has updated their SSL configuration to prevent this attack.**
 For this example sslsplit should be running before the target goes to the website.
 When the target browses to wordpress.com they will be presented with a certificate warning, if the target chooses to ignore the warning and log in anyway we will see their login credentials in the sslsplit logfile.

 ![](Images/Screenshot_password.png)